Subscribe to RSS feeds Bulkowski Blog via RSS

 Bump phasePrice rises in the bump phase following a steeper trendline (45 to 60 degrees) on high volume usually after a favorable event (earnings report, rating upgrades).
 Price rounds over and eventually returns to the lower, 30-degree trendline setup in the lead-in phase.
 The chart on the right shows an example.

-Bump heightMeasured from the peak to the 30-degree trendline, it must be at least twice the lead-in height.
+Bump heightMeasured from the peak to the 30-degree trendline, it should be at least twice the lead-in height (but be flexible).
 The chart on the right shows an example between the two blue dots.

 Downhill runAfter price returns to the 30-degree trendline, price may bump up and form additional bumps or slide along the trendline before plunging lower in a downhill run.
 The figure to the right shows one bump up followed by the downhill run.